February 14, 2019

-This type of training is a great tool that can help runners develop awareness of their abilities and utilize their different energy systems, ACTIVE explains.
-Fartleks give runners the freedom to customize their workouts to be whatever they want, ACTIVE adds.
+This type of training is a great tool that can help runners develop awareness of their abilities and utilize their different energy systems, according to ACTIVE, noting that fartleks give runners the freedom to customize their workouts to be whatever they want.
 As for frequency, it’s suggested to incorporate fartlek training at least once every two weeks.

 Well and Good provides this sample fartlek workout plan: